 Almost all minimum wage jobs are temporary.
 Most minimum wage employees either find better-paying opportunities, or like our fast-food guy, stay with the company and move up the ranks through good old-fashioned hardwork and diligence.

-Stop making babies you have no intention or means of taking care of.
+Stop making babies you have no intention nor means of taking care of.
 Proper parenting is a lifetime, and yes, somewhat costly adventure.
 Unless you have a nanny, it tends to cramp your style.
 Unless you’re prepared to make this most serious of commitments, just drop the whole thing.
 Why any woman, of any color, would want to shack up with some guy without any visible means of support, is beyond me.
 Have you no self-respect?
 Have you given a smidgen of thought to bringing another child into the world without a live-in, loving father with a steady job.
 Just tell these losers, “Unless you’re prepared to put a ring on my finger, take a long walk off a short pier.”

 If blame you must, then blame the criminally negligent and woefully ignorant public-school system for much of what ails the black community.
 Those who run this system should be strung from a lamppost.
-Our schools are not supposed to teach us WHAT to think, so much as HOW to think.
+Our schools are not supposed to teach us WHAT to think, but HOW to think.
 They are supposed to impart critical thinking skills like logic, rhetoric, and deductive reasoning.
 These skills will carry you much further than a daily dose of climate studies, gender-bender philosophy, and that whites are the root of all evil.
 If you teach kids how to think, they can learn anything and they’ll be able to separate fact from fiction.
 If possible, take your kids out of public school.
 Public schools are only the mouthpiece of our corrupt, ossified establishment.

 Every high school student should be able to understand this essay and discuss the concepts therein.
 If you don’t understand the essay, that’s just more evidence of the failure of our public education system.